antonioribeiro/ia-str/README.md

 This package is an extraction of the [Laravel's Illuminate\Support\Str](https://github.com/laravel/framework/blob/5.5/src/Illuminate/Support/Str.php) class, including all helpers, repackaged to be agnostic and available to any PHP project.

+It has its own namespace **(IlluminateAgnostic\Str)**, so you can even use om Laravel apps without risking a namespace conflict.

 You can find some documentation on the available helpers here: https://laravel.com/docs/5.5/helpers.

 ## Install